joshmfrancis/Hello-World-in-Piet/README.md

 Use cases:

  - Build a stronger understanding of programming languages
- - Challenge myself to comprehend difficult concepts.
+ - Challenge myself to comprehend difficult concepts

 Problems: